ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 ## 4.6.
 Redaction

 One of the key distinguishing features of Ixian is the ability to quickly and easily remove unnecessary data from most Master Nodes.
-The redaction process happens at the end of the block chain (that is - the oldest blocks in the 'Redacted window').
+The redaction process happens at the end of the blockchain (that is - the oldest blocks in the 'Redacted window').
 This specification requires that at least 20000 blocks remain in memory at all times for the purposes of securing the network and recovering from possible forks due to communication problems.
 Once blocks are older than 20000 from the current `Block Height` (the number of the most recently accepted block), they are eligible for removal.

 ### Redaction and Superblocks